What is cholesterol?

 - Team up with a friend and get an allotment

 - Reduce alcohol intake.
-No more than 14 units per week.
+Drink no more than 14 units per week.
 Ensure you spread your units over the course of a week and do not save them up and drink them all on one day/evening.

-- Weight loss.
-Particularly if your carry weight around your waist.
-In European people a waist line of 80cm (32 inches) carries an increased risk and 88cm (35 inches) carries a high risk of increased cholesterol and heart disease.
+- Lose weight - particularly if your carry weight around your waist.
+In European people, a waist line of 80cm (32 inches) carries an increased risk and 88cm (35 inches) carries a high risk of increased cholesterol and heart disease.

 You may also be interested in...

 How to curb your enthusiasm for sugar